Tasks#

 Task Lifecycle#

-Below a succinct description of each state, including the actions that lead to a state transition:
+Here’s a breakdown of each state and the actions that lead to a state transition:

 Status